José Canalejas y Méndez

-José Canalejas y Méndez (31 July 1854 - 12 November 1912) was a Spanish politician, born in Ferrol, who served as Prime Minister of Spain from 1910 until his assassination in 1912.
+José Canalejas y Méndez (31 July 1854 - 12 November 1912) was a Spanish politician who served as Prime Minister of Spain from 1910 until his assassination in 1912.

 Early life

 Son of a railway engineer, politician and editor of the newspaper El Eco Ferrolano José Canalejas y Casas and of María del Amparo Méndez Romero.
 He moved with his family to Madrid, and in October 1867 he enrolled in the Instituto San Isidro, "because at that time the incorporated schools could not teach the last two years of the six which made up the baccalaureate ».
-Already at the Central University of Madrid, he obtained the degrees of Law in 1871 and Philosophy in 1872, and the degree of doctor in both faculties.
+Already at the Central University of Madrid, he obtained the degrees of law in 1871 and Philosophy in 1872, and the degree of doctor in both faculties.
 In 1873 he was assistant professor, but failed in two chair examinations, so he left teaching.
 He joined the company of the Railways of Madrid to Ciudad Real and Badajoz, where he became secretary general and He defended the company as a lawyer in lawsuits with other Spanish railway companies.